- Alcohol, Drugs, and Smoking

 Are there apps or tech tools to help kids develop socially?

-It may seem counterintuitive, but some apps and other tech tools can help kids develop socially.
-Just by being digitally connected -- through email, multiplayer games, video-chatting, texting, or photo-sharing, for example -- kids get to practice social interactions, learn the ins and outs of texting protocol, and even bond over a shared love of Club Penguin or Minecraft.
-Some games encourage collaboration for users to win or move forward, too.
+There are a variety of technologies that can help kids develop socially.
+Just by being digitally connected -- through email, multiplayer games, video-chatting, texting, or photo-sharing, for example -- kids get to practice social interactions, learn the ins and outs of texting protocol, and even bond.
+Of course, it's important to use technology in balance with other activities.
+Kids who use too much technology can also struggle socially.

 There's also a variety of programs specifically designed to help kids as young as 2 develop social awareness, emotional intelligence, empathy, and coping strategies.
 Here are a few to try: